 Now, a candidate paid at Level IV gets four entries in the lottery pool, versus only one entry for a Level I wage.
 USCIS will then run a random, computer-generated selection from that weighted pool.
 Higher wage levels = more entries = higher probability of selection.
 But it’s still a lottery; there’s no guaranteed selection, just better odds for higher-paid positions.

-If you’re an HR professional or a business owner planning to sponsor H-1B candidates, it’s time to rethink your strategy.
-Here are some practical steps and suggestions to prepare for the new wage-weighted lottery:
+If you’re an HR professional or a business owner planning to sponsor H-1B candidates,here are some practical suggestions to help you prepare for the new wage-weighted lottery:

 The move toward a wage-weighted H-1B lottery alters how companies approach hiring global talent.
 It’s no longer just about filing on time; it’s about planning roles, compensation, and timelines more thoughtfully.
 If you’d like to understand which of your employees may qualify for alternate employment visas and which strategies could strengthen their eligibility, connect with Casium.
 We offer free profile evaluation to help employers get clear, role-specific guidance for their teams.
 It’s the easiest way to plan ahead and make informed hiring decisions with confidence.